yannisf/diceware-scala/README.md

     $ sbt clean assembly
     $ java -jar server/target/scala-2.12/diceware-server.jar -doc.root=/site

+**Note:** You might want to use the basic ReactJS user interface created for the application.
+To this end first build it like so:

+    $ cd ui && npm i && npm run build && cp dist/* ../server/src/main/resources/site/

+Then execute the steps outlines previously (assembly etc).

 ### Docker

 Through the `assembly` and `docker` plugin, it is possible create a Docker image that can be instantiated wherever docker is available.